Snow Sheep ( Bighorn sheep ) Hunting in Russia

 Snow sheep are also called Siberian bighorn sheep.
 It has a compact, muscular body and relatively short legs making it well adapted to living in mountain terrain.
 Snow sheep are extremely agile and nimble and able to move quickly over steep, uneven slopes.
 It is closely related to North American sheep.
 Calling snow sheep a bighorn is incorrect since it has relatively thin horns, similar to the Dall or Stone sheep.
 The snow sheep population in Russia is estimated at over 60,000 heads.
 Sheep are usually found at 1,300 -1,700 m.
 (4,000 -5,000 ft.) above the sea level.
 Snow sheep hunting areas are usually accessed by helicopters.
 Hunts can be frequently combined with brown bear, moose, and in some places, caribou.
 The success is nearly 100%.

-Okhotsk snow sheep – Okhotks bighorn sheep – is found in Khabarovsk, Okhotsk, and the Southern part of the Magadan region.
-It’s large, brownish-gray in color, resembling the North-American Stone sheep of British Columbia.
+Okhotsk snow sheep – Okhotsk bighorn sheep – is found in Khabarovsk, Okhotsk, and the Southern part of the Magadan region.
+It’s large, brownish-gray, resembling the North American Stone sheep of British Columbia.
 Adult rams can weigh more than 350 pounds.
 The horns form a spiral with a slight outward flare.
 Typical horns of the trophies average 36 inches, but 38-40 inch trophies are not unusual, and occasionally 41-inch trophies can be taken too.
 On a good day, one can see up to 30 sheep on the coastal mountains from the boat when it approaches the shore.

 Yakutia snow sheep, also called Yakut bighorn sheep – with 40,000 heads is the most numerous.
 Horses are frequently used during the hunt.